bheimbu/evolutionary_ecology/docs/source/first_week.rst

 ---------------------------------------------

 On :ref:`Monday_Second_Week`, each of you will process a subsample of raw reads to assemble good to high quality consensus sequences.
 An assignment list will be provided `here <https://owncloud.gwdg.de/index.php/s/aQhYNQhwvk4wL2H>`_.
-Checkout the `raw_sequences  <https://studip.uni-goettingen.de/dispatch.php/course/files/index/660b809717ef7407f199fdb5f7a87d89?cid=d7b80997f5efda59609a4cf69a04dbf7>`_ directory on StudIP.
+Checkout the `raw_sequences  <https://owncloud.gwdg.de/index.php/s/QSFR7r76OLJ5TsS>`_ directory.

 .. attention::
  Sequences must to be assembled, checked, and exported as consensus sequence files.
-Please upload them to StudIP by Monday 5:00 pm.
+Please upload them `here <https://owncloud.gwdg.de/index.php/s/xqVybFN17U8sI7B>`_ by Monday 5:00 pm.
 Each consensus file you upload must contain a sample ID and your initials.

 .. tip::
   If you want, you can also start the :ref:`Monday_Second_Week` tutorials and tasks this Friday.
 You are very welcome to ask questions in BBB from 11-12 am and 1-2 pm and we would be happy to support you in assembling, checking, exporting, and naming your sequences.
 You can also use the `Forum <https://studip.uni-goettingen.de/dispatch.php/course/forum/index/index/ee59763e66f3b71b69c917f633cb857d?cid=d7b80997f5efda59609a4cf69a04dbf7#ee59763e66f3b71b69c917f633cb857d>`_ to ask questions and discuss them with the other participants.